ElementsProject/lightning/doc/lightning-stop.7.md

 RETURN VALUE
 ------------

 On success, the command will return a empty object.
+Once it has returned, the daemon has cleaned up completely, and if desired may be restarted.

 AUTHOR